alex-greff/themer/README.md

 Inheritance allows sections of the schema to inherit the values from already computed sections of the schema.

-They can be thought of as similar to mixins but are injected **after** evaluation.
+They can be thought of as similar to mixins but injected **after** evaluation.

 *Note #1:* at the moment only single inheritance is supported.